What is a winning moment promotion?

 Enter DURING a winning moment to win

 When prizes are awarded to entries during a winning moment, that moment could be less than a second, or as long as 30 minutes!
 The first person to enter during that time wins a prize.
 In most cases nobody enters, nobody wins and the prize isn’t awarded – in Jarlsberg‘s 2017 promotion there were 1,032 prizes available to be won, but you had to enter your code during a five second winning moment to win (there were only 25 winners).
 McDonalds Monopoly is another example, where you can enter online codes for the chance to win cash prizes – in this case, the T&Cs don’t state how long the moment is (it’s presumably less than a second!).
-A current example is the Highland Spring promotion, where you need to enter during a one second winning moment.
+A recent example was the Highland Spring promotion, where you had to enter during a one second winning moment.

 Sometimes when there’s no entry between one winning moment and the next, the prize ‘rolls over’ to the next time slot and will be won by the next person to enter – so two or more prizes might be given away between winning moments.
 Prizes might continue to roll over throughout the promotion – or just until the end of a set period (eg. until midnight that day).
 At that point, the prizes may remain unwon – or they might be given away in a ‘sweep up’ prize draw at the end of the promotion.
 An example of a promotion with a ‘sweep up draw’ is The Straw Hat 1001 reasons promotion – unusually, if you do get lucky with a winning moment in this one you find out within 14 days rather than immediately!